anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Caching Solutions.md

 		- Purge content from edge nodes will remove content from edge node, but not the browser cache and proxy servers can still have content cached.
 	- Preloading
 	- Geo-filter
+### Optimization for specific scenarios
+- General web delivery.
+- General media streaming.
+- Video-on-demand media streaming
+- Large file download.
+- Dynamic site acceleration.
+### Object chunking
+- When a large file is requested, the CDN retrieves smaller pieces of the file from the origin.
+After the CDN POP server receives a full or byte-ranges file request, the CDN edge server request the file from the origin in chunks of 8 MB.
+- After the chunk arrives at the CDN edge, it's cached and immediately served to the user.
+The CDN then prefetches the next chunk in parallel.
+This prefetch ensures that the content stays one chunk ahead of the user, which reduces latency.
+This process continues until the entire file gets downloaded (if requested), all byte ranges are available (if requested), or the client terminates the connection.